MicrosoftDocs/memdocs/windows-365/business/configure-single-sign-on.md

 1. Review your conditional access policies.

-1. Configure your organizational settings to enable single sign-on.
+1. Configure your organizational settings to enable SSO.

-## Before enabling single sign-on
+## Before enabling SSO

-Before you enable single sign-on, review the following information for using it in your environment.
+Before you enable SSO, review the following information for using it in your environment.

 ### Disconnection when the session is locked

-When single sign-on is enabled, users sign in to Windows using a Microsoft Entra ID authentication token, which provides support for passwordless authentication to Windows.
+When SSO is enabled, users sign in to Windows using a Microsoft Entra ID authentication token, which provides support for passwordless authentication to Windows.
 The Windows lock screen in the remote session doesn't support Microsoft Entra ID authentication tokens or passwordless authentication methods, like FIDO keys, which means:

 - Users can't unlock their screens in a remote session.
 - When someone tries to lock a remote session, either through user action or system policy, the session is instead disconnected and the service sends a message to the user explaining they were disconnected.